Discovery Grants (individual) program

 Outcomes and skills gained by HQP

 Cases of HQP delays (e.g., maternity, parental, personal illness, chronic illness, mental illness, or disability associated with reduced research activity, leave taken for family-related illness, bereavement, delays related to COVID-19) that are beyond your control can be considered.
-A pattern of prolonged periods of study or frequent student withdrawal from programs should be explained, while providing only minimal personal information needed to explain the issue.
+A pattern of prolonged periods of study or frequent student withdrawal from programs should be described, while providing only minimal personal information needed to explain the issue.

 Most significant contributions to research